 To sell to the federal government your business must be a “known” legal entity.
 Requirements:

-Visit SAM.GOV (System for Awards Management) and register your business.
+Visit SAM.GOV (System for Awards Management).
 Learn about SAM, then go to the site and register.
+This is a free service.

 - Get a DUNS number.
 A DUNS (Data Universal Numbering System) number is a unique, nine-digit identifier issued and maintained by Dun & Bradstreet that verifies the existence of a business entity globally.